 It’s About Advocating for Women Who Have Nothing

-You could say many women-focused philanthropy initiatives are inherently feminist today because in many countries, women live in destitution and oppression simply from the lack of basic rights.
-The Global Citizen Project, for example, is a well known organization that has recruited world leaders to take a stand for bettering the lives of women everywhere.
+You could say many women-focused philanthropy initiatives are inherently feminist today.
+Why? because in many countries, women live in destitution and oppression simply from the lack of basic rights.
+The Global Citizen Project, for example, is a well-known organization.
+This organization has recruited world leaders to take a stand for bettering the lives of women everywhere.
 Would you call them feminists?
 Absolutely.

 It’s Just as Much About Men as Women

 A hallmark of modern feminism’s ideology is changing the dialogue to include both men and women, so that both genders can come together to propagate for — you guessed it — equality.

 “Men must be a part of the conversation and the solution, otherwise there is little hope of changing the landscape as it currently stands.
 The dialogue around feminism must have both genders included in it.
 Awareness and education is key,” says Rakhit.

 Feminists today also feel strongly about eliminating stereotypes and boxing in women or men to traditional gender roles.
 Just as women experience their share of unfair treatment and double standards, men also experience an expectation to maintain a sense of “manliness,” — something that modern feminists reject.
 Emma Watson explained this well in her speech.

 “Both men and women should feel free to be sensitive.
 Both men and women should feel free to be strong… It is time that we all perceive gender on a spectrum, not as two opposing sets of ideals.
 If we stop defining each other by what we are not and start defining ourselves by what we are, we can all be freer.”

 To put it shortly, those who think feminism is an offensive word are, by and large, those most threatened by the idea of women as equal.